SAP-samples/teched2025-AD165/exercises/ex1/README.md

 <br>![Non-member settings](/exercises/ex1/images/01_07_0010.png)

-## Exercise 1.2 Enhance the header and the start page of the workspace with pre-configured widgets and images
+##<a id="enhance-home"></a> Exercise 1.2 Enhance the header and the start page of the workspace with pre-configured widgets and images

 After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.